dzolnai/VehicleICT/README.md

 7. Install Cloudera Manager on the manager node.
 The console will be shortly available at localhost:7180.
 8. Configure CM to find the managed nodes and use it to deploy Hadoop on the managed cluster.
 (Optionally set up an HBase Thrift Server and 3 ZooKeeper nodes.)

-Note: steps 1-6 are automated by *build_cluster.sh*, but steps 7-8 need to be done manually.
+Note: steps 1-6 are automated by **build_cluster.sh, but steps 7-8 need to be done manually.

 ##Progress
 ###2014.06.30.